tacree-bwba/odot-docs/btrs-docs.md

 ### Get State Suffix Codes

 Retrieves the available State Suffix Codes component of the NlfId.
-This is the 13

-# th
- character of the NlfId.
+This is the 13<sup>th</sup> character of the NlfId.

 **End Point:** GET /routes/state\_suffix